Cooking with Balsamic Vinegar

 You could say that I am a balsamic vinegar fanatic.
 Although it may not always be the certified “true” balsamic of Modena, Italy, I take great pride in finding high-quality, flavorful balsamic vinegar at specialty food shops in my area and during my travels.
 My pantry houses a wide variety of classic and fruit-infused balsamic vinegar and I use them in many recipes – from beverages to side dishes to entrees and desserts.
-For me, selecting balsamic vinegar is a similar exercise to tasting and selecting wine.
+For me, selecting and cooking with balsamic vinegar is a similar exercise to tasting, selecting, and enjoying wine.

 What is the attraction?
-It’s the complexity and depth of flavor, the sweet with the slight bit of tang that takes a dish from “good” to “wow”.
-It’s like having a secret ingredient that enhances, rounds out and elevates the flavor profile of a dish in a way that other ingredients just do not.
+It’s the complexity and depth of flavor, the sweetness with the slight bit of tang that takes a dish from “good” to “wow”.
+It’s like having a secret ingredient that enhances, rounds out, and elevates the flavor profile of a dish in a way that other ingredients just do not.
 The health factor doesn’t hurt either!

 Custom has it that the grapes used for making certified balsamic vinegar are picked as late in the season as possible to maximize sugar content.
 Gently pressed and cooked into a highly concentrated “must”, the syrup is then aged for at least 12 years, and oftentimes more, in at least 3 casks of decreasing size (cherry, mulberry, juniper, oak, ash or chestnut only, per favore).